Optimal Triangulation of Saddle Surfaces: Introduction

 The triangulation consists of a grid of congruent triangles like in Figure~\ref{grid}.
 This grid can be freely translated in the plane, and in addition, there is a one-parameter family of solutions of different shapes with the same properties. \end{theorem}

-Contrast this with the following theorem about \emph{interpolating} approximation, where the vertices of $\hat f$ are required to lie on the given surface, i.e., $\hat f(x,y)=f(x,y)$ for $(x,y)\in V(\mathcal{T})$. \begin{theorem} If $f$ is indefinite $(ac-b^2<0)$, then there is a piecewise linear interpolating function $\hat f$ approximating $f$ with vertical error $\eps$ that has triangle density
+If we require an \emph{interpolating} approximation, the error of the approximation is slightly larger, as stated in the following theorem.
+Here, the vertices of $\hat f$ are constrained to lie on the given surface, i.e., $\hat f(x,y)=f(x,y)$ for all vertices $(x,y) $ of the triangulation. \begin{theorem} If $f$ is indefinite $(ac-b^2<0)$, then there is a piecewise linear interpolating function $\hat f$ approximating $f$ with vertical error $\eps$ that has triangle density

-and this bound is best possible. \end{theorem} This theorem is due to Pottmann, Krasauskas, Hamann, Joy, and Seibold~\cite{A07-pott-00}, except that the explicit error bound is not stated there.
-For comparison, we state the well-known result for convex functions (see~\cite{A07-pott-00}, for example): \begin{theorem} If $f$ is strictly convex or strictly concave $(ac-b^2>0)$, then there is a piecewise linear function $\hat f$ approximating $f$ with vertical error $\eps$ that has triangle density
+and this bound is best possible. \end{theorem} This theorem is due to \citet*{A07-pott-00}, except that the explicit error bound is not stated there.
+For comparison, we state the well-known result for convex functions (see~\citealt{A07-pott-00}, for example): \begin{theorem} If $f$ is strictly convex or strictly concave $(ac-b^2>0)$, then there is a piecewise linear function $\hat f$ approximating $f$ with vertical error $\eps$ that has triangle density

 If $\hat f$ is required to be interpolating, the bound becomes

 These bounds are best possible. \end{theorem}